 Workers either on site or linked to the centre who can assist you with any alcohol or other drug concern.

 Positions currently available at headspace Palmerston

-Please note: It is a requirement that prior to commencing in this role, you must possess a Working with Children (Ochre Card), a National Criminal History Check (within 3 months) and a current Northern Territory manual driver’s licence.
+Please note: It is a requirement that prior to commencing in this role, you must possess a Working with Children (Ochre Card), a National Criminal History Check (within 3 months) and a current NT manual driver’s licence.

 Experience of working closely with and having a strong understanding of Aboriginal & Torres Strait Islander culture would be considered an advantage.